oscar-besga-panel/JedisExtraUtils/README.md

 * Cache: A simple cache with readthrougth and writethrougth operations
 * Cycle: A list of elements that cycles for one to the next, and to the initial one; one result per call, in a cycle
 * RateLimiter: temporal or bucket limited distributed rate
+* StreamMessageSystem: a class that lets you send messages to a stream and receive from the same stream (in a background thread of the class).
+One by one, and no messsage is lost (AT LEAST ONCE).
 * More utils like
   * SimplePubSub: a simple pub/sub that only consumes messages via a BiConsumer function